Wellington and Manawatu Railway Company: 1880 - 1881: Company formation

-In August 1881 the Railways Construction and Land Act was passed, allowing joint-stock companies to build and run private railways, as long as they were built to the government's standard rail gauge of and connected with the government railway lines.
-The Act had the effect of authorising the WMR (and also the New Zealand Midland Railway Company).
+On 23 August 1881, the company was registered as a limited liability company, and the Railways Construction and Land Bill was presented to parliament for its first reading.
+The Bill allowed joint-stock companies to build and run private railways, as long as they were built to the government's standard rail gauge of and connected with government railway lines.
+The Bill was passed in September 1881, receiving Royal assent on 24 September.
+The Act had the effect of authorising the W&MR to proceed, and also the New Zealand Midland Railway Company.